 Whether you’re religious or not, visitors arriving during the Easter holiday will want to check with city or regional tourism offices to find out about the respective traditions and celebrations at their destination(s).

-These are but a few examples of some of the special Italian Easter traditions:
+These are but a few examples of some of the special Italian Easter traditions that are steeped in history:

 - Scoppio del Carro (literally the explosion of the cart) is an Easter tradition in Florence that dates back to the 11th century.
 At 11 AM, right after Easter Sunday mass, white oxen pull the cart from S.S.
 Apostoli to the cathedral of Santa Maria del Fiore.
 At the end, a colombina (a rocket shaped like a dove) is launched, signifying a good harvest and a prosperous year.